Macad3D/Macad3D/Source/Macad.UserGuide/Modeling/Modify/Offset.md

 ---
-uid: AF5F6317-5201-4C55-B56D-DA368F359324
+uid: af5f6317-5201-4c55-b56d-da368f359324
 title: Offset
 ---
-Makes a sketch or solid thicker or thinner by moving the surfaces and closing the resulting gaps.
+Makes a sketch or solid thicker or thinner by creating parallel copies of each curve or face at a specified distance and closing the resulting gaps.

 # Property Panel
 Distance
 :   Defines the distance between the new boundary and the initial one.
-A positive distance thickens the shape, a negative distance narrows the shape.
+A positive distance makes the shape thicker, a negative distance narrows the shape.
     ![Original, Positive Distance, Negative Distance](OffsetDistanceSign.png)

 Corner Type